callstack/react-native-testing-library/website/docs/MigrationV7.md

 ## No `container` nor `baseElement` returned from `render`

 There's no `container` returned from the `render` function.
-If you must, use `react-test-renderer` directly, although we advise not doing so.
-We also don't implement `baseElement` beacuse of that, since there's no `document.documentElement` nor `container`.
+If you must, use `react-test-renderer` directly, although we advise against doing so.
+We also don't implement `baseElement` because of that, since there's no `document.documentElement` nor `container`.

 ## Firing events changes